Patent Foramen Ovale

 This condition is not treated unless there are other heart problems, symptoms, or if the person had a stroke caused by a blood clot to the brain.

 Treatment most often requires a procedure called cardiac catheterization, which is performed by a trained cardiologist to permanently seal the PFO.
-Open heart surgery is no longer used to treat this condition unless another surgery is being performed.
+Open heart surgery is rarely used to treat this condition, unless another surgery is being performed at the same time.

 Who are the top Patent Foramen Ovale Local Doctors?